cortexproject/cortex/docs/configuration/config-file-reference.md

 # and used by the 'configs' service to expose APIs to manage them.
 [configdb: <configdb_config>]

-# The configstore_config configures the config database storing rules and
-# alerts, and is used by the Cortex alertmanager.
-# The CLI flags prefix for this block config is: alertmanager
-[config_store: <configstore_config>]

 # The alertmanager_config configures the Cortex alertmanager.
 [alertmanager: <alertmanager_config>]